0xConstant/Behemoth/README.md

 # Behemoth - open source, minimal and a hack job at best
 Released on a good Tuesday for educational purposes.

-### Update Sep 2nd 2023: A new version of Behemoth with a better code structure will be sold on c0nstant.ca in the next few days
+### Update Sep 13th 2023: Behemoth v2.0 is up for sale on c0nstant.ca/buy-behemoth

 ## Disclaimer - Must read!